Whatsapp Icon

 Bone Marrow Biopsy

 The bone marrow biopsy is a critical test for diagnosing Multiple Myeloma.
-A small sample of bone marrow, blood, and bone is taken, usually from the hip bone, to exam for myeloma cells, the level of plasma cells, and other abnormalities.
+A small sample of bone marrow, blood, and bone is taken, usually from the hip bone, to examine for myeloma cells, the level of plasma cells, and other abnormalities.

 Genetic Tests